-Emergency backstop for minimum demand events
+Emergency backstop for minimum system load events

 As more Victorians install rooftop solar, we are changing the way we operate our network.
 From 1 October 2024, new and upgraded rooftop solar systems (with less than 200kVA of capacity) will be able to be remotely reduced or stopped if there is an excess of energy in the network.

+Our customers’ desire for a cleaner energy future has resulted in one of the largest uptakes of rooftop solar in Australia.
 During the day, all that solar provides abundant, low-cost energy for all consumers.
 But on occasions when demand for energy is low, this abundance can create imbalances in the electricity network.

 This capability, known as an emergency backstop, is being introduced in two stages.
 Stage 1 was activated in October 2023 for systems larger than 200kVA.
 Stage 2 will apply on our networks from 1 October 2024 and cover systems up to 200kVA.